developer-zebra/developer-zebra-site/src/datawedge/8-2/guide/input/barcode/index.md

 - **Enabled (1) -** To decode mirrored DotCode barcodes only.
 - **Auto (2) -** To decode both mirrored and non-mirrored DotCode barcodes (default).

+**Erasures -** To increase the decoding speed of Dotcode barcodes.
+The higher the value, the faster it can decode with a higher risk of misdecodes.
+Value range is 4 to 20; default value is 10.

 ---

 ### Dutch Postal